Purpose of Collecting and Holding Client Information

 - Failure to disclose the information would in the reasonable belief of BCP place a client or another person at serious risk to life, health or safety; or

-- The client’s prior approval has been obtained to:
+- The client’s prior approval was obtained to:

 - Disclosure is otherwise required or authorised by law.